shounak1/shounak1/README.md

 ### Hi there 👋

 - 📘 I'm current stuyding ...
-MSc in Clound Computing at National College of Ireland
+MSc in Cloud Computing at National College of Ireland
 - 🔭 I’m currently working on ...
 College projects
 - 🌱 I’m currently learning ...
 AWS
 - 🤔 I’m looking for help with ...
 ReactJs